Microsoft Flight Simulator X: Microsoft Flight Simulator (2020)

-On June 9, 2019 as part of their E3 conference announcements Microsoft revealed that they would be bringing back the Flight Simulator series with an updated release, simply titled Microsoft Flight Simulator.
+On June 9, 2019, as part of their E3 conference announcements Microsoft revealed that they would be bringing back the Flight Simulator series with an updated release, simply titled Microsoft Flight Simulator.
 On the same day, Microsoft launched a new website for the title and posted a teaser video on their Xbox YouTube channel.
 It was released on August 18, 2020, for Windows 10.

 Reception

 In the United States alone, Microsoft Flight Simulator X had sold 1 million copies by late 2008.
 The game received generally favorable reviews.
 On Metacritic, the game holds 80/100 based on 28 critics, thus indicating "generally favorable reviews".
 On GameRankings, it holds 80%, based on 28 reviews.

 IGN gave Microsoft Flight Simulator X a 7.0/10, criticizing its framerate and lack of graphical improvement over its predecessor Microsoft Flight Simulator 2004: A Century of Flight.

 GameSpot gave the game an 8.4/10, praising the game's attention to detail, realism, graphical improvements, and approachable missions.
 However, the review also pointed out framerate issues on most computers back in 2006.

 In August 2016, Microsoft Flight Simulator X placed 23rd on Times The 50 Best Video Games of All Time list.

 The editors of PC Gamer US presented Flight Simulator X with their 2006 "Best Simulation Game" award.

+The Academy of Interactive Arts & Sciences awarded Microsoft Flight Simulator X with "Simulation Game of the Year" at the 10th Annual Interactive Achievement Awards.